senior-knights/course-schedulizer/client-course-schedulizer/README.md

 ### Packages

-Typically use packages rather than rolling your own features.
+We typically use packages rather than rolling our own features.
 This saves times and catches more edge cases, typically.